LaurentFE/zelda-pygame-training/README.md

 With tons of creative liberty.

 ### HOW
-Developed in Python3 using the Pygame engine.
+Developed in Python3 using the Pygame engine : https://www.pygame.org/

 IDE : https://www.jetbrains.com/fr-fr/pycharm/